Lerok/test/README.txt

-Thes is my test repository
+This is my test repository